Trophectoderm embryo biopsy as part of genetic testing

 A trophectoderm embryo biopsy, and the process that follows, allow hopeful parents to discover if their embryos have chromosomal abnormalities.
 The biopsy is typically done on Day 5, 6 or 7 after the embryo has been fertilized.

-- A trophectoderm embryo biopsy consists of a laser creating a small hole in the shell of an embryo, allowing five to 10 cells to then be removed from the trophectoderm component of an IVF blastocyst embryo.
+- A trophectoderm biopsy consists of a laser creating a small hole in the shell of an embryo.
+It allows five to 10 cells to then be removed from the trophectoderm component of an IVF blastocyst embryo.

 - Biopsied embryos are vitrified, or flash frozen, immediately after the biopsy.

 - Cells retrieved are then sent to one of the country’s leading genetic labs, Ovation Fertility™, for analysis.